-5 YouTube Tips for Churches
+5 YouTube Tips for Churches in 2020

 When people talk about social media channels for churches, they often forget about YouTube—and it’s a huge shame.
 YouTube is the internet’s second largest search engine, and its third most visited site—it boasts more than 4 billion views a day.
 So, if you record your sermons and produce other video content, you don’t want to miss out on digitally streaming through YouTube.

 If you record your sermons and produce other video content, you don’t want to miss out on YouTube.